Image from Allegany Art

 We move from initially observing modeled behavior in others and imitating their behaviors, through a period of exploring variations of particular behaviors as they are more effective or satisfying to integrating it within ourselves, each level exhibiting an increased spontaneity.

-In each of the categories discussed above, the director will assess and determine the dominance of a particular aspect of the drama – will it be primarily a drama form the past, present or the future projection.
-The underlying goal is to provide both the protagonist and the group with an opportunity to meet the goals and objectives identified during the warm up and the contract between the protagonist and the director.
-As a form of therapy that has ready access to our cognitive, emotional and somatic world, it can be a powerful healing experience for participants.
-In seeking competent clinical or supervisory psychodramatic services, a client ought to be aware of the credentialing process involved in certification within this field.
+In each of the categories discussed above, the director will assess and determine the dominance of a particular aspect of the drama – will it be primarily a drama in the present, from the past or a future projection?
+What will effectively meet the goals and objectives identified during the warm up and the contract between the protagonist and the director?
+Psychodramas can expand rapidly and intensely.

 THREE LEVELS OF CERTIFICATION:

 Certification is granted through a national certifying body, the American Board of Examiners in Psychodrama, Sociometry and Group Psychotherapy.
 The ABE is a separate and distinct group from the ASGPP [American Society of Group Psychotherapy and Psychodrama], which is the membership organization.
+The requirements of certification at each level is available on their website.

 Certified Practitioner: CP